Six Reasons Why We’re Hooked on the Pescatarian Diet

 A diet rich in omega-3s may reduce the risk of developing cardiovascular disease, cancer, inflammatory disorders, and mental and emotional problems.
 Recent findings suggest that omega-3s can also help treat depression, bipolar disorder, autism, and attention deficit hyperactivity disorder.
 While some vegetables like chia seeds and soy are sources of omega-3s, many types of fish and seafood, such as salmon and albacore tuna, are also loaded with the stuff.

-Sun Basket registered dietitian Kaley Todd shares six reasons why the secret to a happy, healthy life may be found on the business end of a fishing pole.
+Sun Basket's team of dietitians share their six reasons why the secret to a happy, healthy life may be found on the business end of a fishing pole.

 A study published in the Journal of Epidemiology & Community Health examined the link between fish consumption and depression.
 They found people who ate the most fish had a 17% lower risk of depression than people who ate the least fish.